Summary of Corporate Governance

 The Company aims to increase the effectiveness of the Board of Directors and further strengthen corporate governance through these measures.

-Board of Statutory Auditors and Committee of Teijin Group Statutory Auditors
+Board of Statutory Auditors / Committee of Teijin Group Statutory Auditors

 The Company's statutory auditors possess a high level of expertise and experience in fields such as law, finance, and accounting.
 These statutory auditors oversee the execution of duties by the directors based on their abundance of expert insight.
 Furthermore, the Committee of Teijin Group Statutory Auditors, which comprises statutory auditors of Group companies and other members, meets regularly to enhance the effectiveness of Groupwide monitoring and audits.